The World Cup hosts' complex relationship with football

 More than a million Australians and more than 150,000 Kiwis register to play each year, far exceeding participation levels in cricket, rugby and Australian rules football.

-But despite the wealth of young players, the professional game's journey Down Under has been bumpy.
+But despite the wealth of young players, the professional game's journey down under has been bumpy.
 In both countries, football lags behind as a spectator sport by a considerable distance.

 The National Soccer League, founded in 1977 and largely composed of clubs formed from Australia's myriad immigrant communities, drew mixed levels of success until 2004 when, beset by financial and broadcast issues, it folded.